TarekRaafat/autoComplete.js/README.md

 For more information on semantic versioning, please visit http://semver.org/.

-Releases flags:
+Release flags:

-* `[experimental]`: under testing and might be deprecated at any point.
+* `[experimental]`: Under testing and might be deprecated at any point.
 ---

 ## Release History